 1. Intent

-The guidance and requirements in this section apply for setting prudent estimate mortality assumptions when determining the CTE amount (whether using projections or the Alternative Methodology).
+The guidance and requirements in this section apply to setting prudent estimate mortality assumptions when determining either the stochastic reserve or the reserve for any contracts determined using the Alternative Methodology.
 The intent is for prudent estimate mortality assumptions to be based on facts, circumstances and appropriate actuarial practice, with only a limited role for unsupported actuarial judgment.
-(Where more than one approach to appropriate actuarial practice exists, the actuary should select the practice that the actuary deems most appropriate under the circumstances.)
+(Where more than one approach to appropriate actuarial practice exists, the company should select the practice that the company deems most appropriate under the circumstances.)

 2. Description

-Prudent estimate mortality assumptions are determined by first developing expected mortality curves based on either available experience or published tables.
-Where necessary, margins are applied to the experience to reflect data uncertainty.
-The expected mortality curves are then adjusted based on the credibility of the experience used to determine the expected mortality curve.
-Section 12.B addresses guidance and requirements for determining expected mortality curves, and Section 12.C addresses guidance and requirements for adjusting the expected mortality curves to determine prudent estimate mortality.
+Prudent estimate mortality assumptions shall be determined by first developing expected mortality curves based on either available experience or published tables.
+Where necessary, margins shall be applied to the experience to reflect data uncertainty.
+The expected mortality curves shall then be adjusted based on the credibility of the experience used to determine the expected mortality curve.
+Section 11.B addresses guidance and requirements for determining expected mortality curves, and Section 11.C addresses guidance and requirements for adjusting the expected mortality curves to determine prudent estimate mortality.

-Finally, the credibility-adjusted tables shall be adjusted for mortality improvement (where such adjustment is permitted or required) using the guidance and requirements in Section 12.D.
+Finally, the credibility-adjusted tables shall be adjusted for mortality improvement (where such adjustment is permitted or required) using the guidance and requirements in Section 11.D.